Hemingway18/All-My-Dashboards/README.md

 # All-My-Dashboards
-Here you can find many of my dashboard.
+Here you can find some of my dashboards.
 They were created using different BI-tools such as Power BI, Tableau, Data Lens, Redash and other